-Hdc = half double crochet
+HDC = half double crochet

 Sl st= slip stitch

-Tip: As with the Flower Tea Cup Cozy, to get the right amount of chains needed for your cup – stretch the chain and wrap around the base of your cup.
+Chain an amount of chains until you can wrap it around the base of your cup.
 The ends should just barely touch.
-As you start working on it it will stretch.
+As you start working on it should stretch a little.

-Tie off and weave in the ends.
+Fasten off and weave in the ends.

 I hope you enjoyed making this crochet cup cozy!
 Take a look at the other cup cozy I made where I connected the rounds with a slip stitch and concealed the seam with flower 🙂